 As a solution, we have found that so called 'Facilitators', who mostly consult on behalf of a client, can play an important and enabling role and have successfully done so.
-Besides enabling project development, another important advantage of this buyer-led approach is to foster competition between ESCos, other EE suppliers but also financiers.
-Likewise important, the Facilitator approach provides a fair and level playing field for this competition.
+Besides enabling project development, another important advantage of this buyer-led approach is to foster competition between ES-Cos, other EE suppliers but also financiers.
+Likewise important, the Facilitator approach provides a fair and level but also knowledgeable playing field for this competition.
 Another Facilitator role is to serve as an intermediary between clients and ESCos '(corporate) cultures', interests and expectations in different phases of the project cycle.